 Together we can

-Since its inception in 1998, the Harry Perkins Institute of Medical Research has made significant discoveries into the diseases that plague our families, in particular heart disease, diabetes and cancer.
-With over 200 researchers, scientists and doctors housed in two state-of-the-art research facilities, the Perkins creates a culture of innovation and collaboration.
-Teams dedicated to finding answers to defeat women’s cancers are funded from the Hawaiian Walk for Women’s Cancer each year.
+With over 270 researchers, scientists and doctors housed in two state-of-the-art research facilities, the Perkins creates a culture of innovation and collaboration.
+Teams dedicated to finding answers to defeat women’s cancers are funded from the Walk for Women’s Cancer each year.

 By supporting Pilar's fundraising efforts, you are directly contributing to her cutting-edge cancer research.
 She recently made a groundbreaking discovery of a gene that protects certain breast cancer cells from treatment.
 With this knowledge, Pilar is exploring new ways to shut off the gene, which could lead to more effective treatments for aggressive cancers and bring us closer to a world free of cancer.

 Additionally, her lab made a significant breakthrough in utilizing honeybee venom to effectively eliminate triple-negative breast cancer cells, which are notoriously difficult to treat.

 Dr. Edina Wang's team is working to improve melittin’s, a key component in honey bee venom) effectiveness by adding components that enhance its ability to target cancer cells.
 They've found that melittin is highly effective on ovarian cancer cells and are exploring other components of honeybee venom for anti-cancer potential.
 They've also discovered a protective mechanism in honeybee venom that keeps healthy cells unharmed.

 Each year a researcher receives the New Town Toyota Walk for Women’s Cancer Gift.
 Given that only 1 in 10 national grants are successful, the Gift ensures that talented researchers can continue finding ground-breaking discoveries for women’s cancer.